Intervention

 WF1995913 Shaped 2024 Classcraft blog batch2 9

-Response to Intervention (RTI) is a well-known program that is used by many public school districts in the United States.
-Originally developed to identify and assist students who struggle with their academics, RTI was introduced to government legislation in 2004 through the U.S. Department of Education’s Individuals with Disabilities Education Act (IDEA).
+Response to Intervention (RTI) is a well-known framework that is used by many school districts in the United States.
+Originally developed to identify and assist students who needed additional support with their academics, RTI was introduced to government legislation in 2004 through the U.S. Department of Education’s Individuals with Disabilities Education Act (IDEA).

 Tier 1